 Now that we understand the context of our being together, I offer her a carrot.
 She scrunches up her nose like a rabbit.
-No way, she says.
+“No way”, she says.
 I ask when was the last time she had tried one.
-Not since she was a little kid and that was a long, long time ago.
-Would she do me a favor then and try one for me.
-Well, OK, but first, where is the garbage can?
+Apparently, it was not since she was a little kid and that was a long, long time ago.
+When I beg a favor and ask if she would try one for me, the terms include placing the garbage can in close proximity.
 Fair enough.
-I was a little nervous because I knew that the carrots that I had cut up and brought along were not the best.
-However, the girl I had seen earlier had enjoyed them well enough so I ventured a try with my new guest.
+I knew that the carrots I had brought were not the sweetest.
+However, the girl I had sat with just prior had enjoyed them well enough, so I ventured a try with my new guest.

 Then, as if she had been born and raised in this cramped little space we are sharing, she reaches down to the computer printer that is positioned behind her, deftly removes a piece of paper, takes a colored marker from the case I have on the desk and proceeds to draw me the piece of pizza.
 She indicates where she took half-mooned bites from around the edges, and includes the carton of milk and pears in the picture as well.

 She continues her diatribe that though she likes fruits, she does not like vegetables except for corn and lettuce.
-But, she eats ketchup and as if daring me, says ketchup is made from tomatoes, so it is a vegetable.
+But, she eats ketchup, and as if daring me, says ketchup is made from tomatoes, so it is a vegetable.
 It is subtle, but I mutter some consent.
 She is obviously right as was Ronald Reagan on this issue.
 I am not about to argue– she is in full control by now.
-Peas, I meekly ask.
-Gross, like little eyeballs.
+“Peas?”, I meekly ask.
+“Gross, like little eyeballs.”
 I had set myself up for that one.

 And so it goes.
 What does she like?
 The usual culprits she admits–hot dogs, pizza, chicken nuggets, french fries, Hi-C and Kool-Aid.
 She drinks low-fat milk because her mom gets it on the WIC program for her younger sister.
 Her mom has diabetes–so she knows that food matters.
 I begin to ask her, that given our talk would she be interested in trying something new for herself and, before I can even finish the sentence, she says, no she will not try a new vegetable.
 At this point, I inform her she is killing me.
-How did she know this is exactly what I was going to ask?
-I just knew, she casually replies.
+“How did you know this is exactly what I was going to ask?”
+“I just knew.”
 I have now officially been schooled.

-Though I am already completely won over, she takes it one step further by signing the pizza picture for me, and offers it over as a truce.
-She tells me she wants me to see how well she writes her name and informs me that she reads above grade level.
+Though I am already completely won over, she is not done.
+She signs the pizza picture for me, and offers it over as a truce.
+She wants me to see how well she writes her name and informs me that she reads above grade level.
 I thank her deeply, tell her she is a very amazing kid, and we agree that we both had fun.

-On a growth chart, this amazing young girl, will plot out in the 98th percentile of BMI for her age.
+On a growth chart, this young girl, will plot out in the 98th percentile of BMI for her age.
 Her school will forward her measurements to the state health department and she will be counted as an obese kid.
 In body, she is, as my mother would have said, a little pudgy.
 In being, she is lively and lovely and in full possession of her priceless childhood innocence and instincts.

-What my conversation with her and others like her teaches me, is that this area of nutrition education requires a large degree of humility.
+What my conversation with her and others teaches me, is that this area of nutrition education requires a large degree of humility.
 The story is not only about the weights and measures which is the current focus.
 And, while I don’t mean to dismiss nutrition education, what our children really need is nutrition provision.
-We don’t expect children to childproof their own homes–why should we be asking them to childproof their own bodies.
+We don’t expect children to childproof their own homes–why should we be asking them to childproof their own bodies?

 Our children deserve the birthright of both health and being valued for all that they are.
 Attention to good quality food in the world inhabited by our kids is what is required.
-I wish I could submit to the state an algorithmic index similar to that which assigns one’s BMI, but that would instead measure a child’s confidence, grace and sense of self worth–a self-esteem index.
-This girl’s SEI would be very high, but it might not be for long.
+I wish I could submit to the state an algorithmic index similar to that which assigns one’s BMI, but that would instead measure a child’s confidence, grace and sense of self worth–a self-esteem index (SEI).
+This girl’s would be very high–but it might not be for long.
 I hope I did not cause any damage that day and that instead it was more of an educational experience.
 Maybe it is true that teaching kids about nutrition is really important.
 I do seem to learn something every time.